baffelli/covid-2019-measures/readme.md

 ## Introduction
 Since February 25, 2020 Switzerland has been affected by COVID-19.
 Modelling predictions show that this pandemic will not stop on its own and that stringent migitation strategies are needed.
 Switzerland has implemented a series of measures both at cantonal and federal level.
 The aim of this project is to collect and categorize these control measures and create a continuously updated data set, which can be used for modelling or visualization purposes.
 Please cite the [DOI](https://doi.org/10.5281/zenodo.3749747) if you use this dataset.

 This project is a collaborative effort by volunteers (see contributors below).
-The repository is open to contribution, contact Simone Baffelli (https://twitter.com/bafe) or Fabienne Krauer (https://twitter.com/FabiKrauer).
+The repository is open to contribution, please open an issue if you want to become a collaborator.

 ## Methods